Or the Strange and Ironical Case of Functional Living.

 “That’s basically what functional medicine is, Scott.”

-Instead, he went with,
+Instead, he simply asked,

 “If not you, who?”